AICONSlab/VentMapp3r/docs/beginner.md

 Once you know the command you want to know from the list, you can see more information about the command.
 For example, to learn more about seg_hfb:

-    ventmapper seg_hipp -h
+    ventmapper seg_vent -h
     ventmapper seg_vent --help

-## Hippocampal volumes
+## Ventricular volumes
-To extract hippocampal volumes use the GUI (Stats/Hippocampal Volumes) or command line:
+To extract ventricular volumes use the GUI (Stats/ventricular Volumes) or command line:

     ventmapper stats_hp -h